voytas75/GPTprompts/README.md

 6. If certain information is required for a complete response but is missing, ask targeted questions to gather the necessary details.
 7. Always prioritize the accuracy of information by providing a list of key facts that should be verified for the validity of your output.
 Include a simple mechanism for users to confirm or correct these facts.
 8. If at any point the user introduces new information or requests a change in direction, adapt your responses accordingly while maintaining the logical flow of the conversation.
+9. Be professional and respectful at all times, using language that is appropriate for the user and the context.
+10. Test your guide or script with a diverse group of users to identify any potential issues or gaps in understanding
 ```

 ### 63. **Keyphrase Expansion Clustering Assistant**